What are the Benefits of Life Insurance?

 Retirement years– During this stage of your life, you should keep some savings, which you must have accumulated through ULIP plans, to meet medical emergencies.
 Rest of the accumulated amount should be used to buy annuities to get a regular income.
 This is the time when your pension and retirement plans matures and start giving a regular income to meet household expenses.

 Life insurance is ideal for long term savings.
 Be it planning your retirement or higher studies of your children or simply wealth creation, life insurance has suitable plans for all these requirements.
-For example – While a ULIP plan can help you build decent wealth for your future, a child plan takes care of your child's higher education.
+For example – While a ULIP plan can help you build decent wealth for your future, a child insurance policy takes care of your child's higher education.

 Under the Income Tax Act, 1961, you can save taxes on the premiums paid (upto Rs 150,000 per annum) for your different life insurance policies.
 Other than that, following tax benefits are also available –